mwo-dk/SFX/doc/DotNet/README.ROP.md

 # SFX.ROP

-This repository contains a package supporting Railway Oriented Programming:
+This repository contains two packages supporting Railway Oriented Programming:

 * [SFX.ROP](https://www.nuget.org/packages/SFX.ROP/) is a copy  of the ROP library from F# for fun and profit.
     - See videos and slides [here](https://fsharpforfunandprofit.com/rop/)
     - See the detailed motivating blog post [here](https://fsharpforfunandprofit.com/posts/recipe-part2/)

-The package also has a wanna-be implementation for C#
+* [SFX.ROP.CSharp](https://www.nuget.org/packages/SFX.ROP.CSharp/) has a wanna-be implementation for C#

-## SFX.CSROP
+## SFX.CSharp.ROP

 Is a simple attempt to facilitate ROP in C#.
 It is facilitated via: